lsst/rsp_lsst_io/docs/guides/notebooks/jupyter-notebooks/index.rst

       A screenshot from a `Rubin/LSST tutorial notebook <https://github.com/rubin-dp0/tutorial-notebooks>`_, showing the panel of the Notebook Aspect where multiple interface tabs can be open at once.
 In this case, the first tab is a command-line terminal, the second is the Launcher interface, and the third (which is currently selected) is an executed version of a tutorial notebook.
 Multiple notebooks can be opened in separate tabs.

 **Opening Multiple Notebooks:**
-You can have multiple notebooks and terminals open in your viewer at a time.
+Multiple notebooks and terminals can be open at a time.
-This is very handy, but you can also arrange both notebooks and terminals next to or on top of each other by dragging the notebook or terminal around by the top bar.
+Notebooks and/or terminal windows can be arranged next to or on top of each other by dragging the notebook or terminal around by the top bar.
 Arranging the windows can be convenient when working in both a terminal and notebook at the same time, or when using another notebook as a reference.

 **JupyterLab Autosaves Notebooks:**
-Note that JupyterLab autosaves your notebooks at a default interval of 2 minutes unless you are working in the directory "notebooks/tutorial-notebooks/", which is read-only (see :ref:`NB-Intro-Use-Tutorial-NBs`).
+Note that JupyterLab autosaves notebooks at a default interval of 2 minutes unless working in the directory "notebooks/tutorial-notebooks/", which is read-only (see :ref:`NB-Intro-Use-Tutorial-NBs`).